 Ms. Burke and her firm successfully represented 68 Iraqis who were killed or injured by Blackwater mercenaries in Nissor Square.
 (The seven lawsuits filed against Blackwater were settled on confidential terms.)

 Environmental Claims: Burke pursues complex environmental claims, including those arising abroad as a result of conduct by American corporations.
-As noted above, Burke serves as lead MDL counsel on the KBR Burn Pit MDL, which involves claims arising from KBR’s use of surface burning to dispose of tons of waste.

 Ms. Burke and her firm represented the government of the Dominican Republic in a lawsuit arising from the dumping of coal ash on Dominican beaches.
 The firm obtained for its client a six million dollar settlement from AES, an American corporation.